 - Narcotics Anonymous (NA) – Find a meeting near you through NA Colorado.

 - Self-management and recovery training (SMART) – SMART recovery programs in the Denver area can be found at smartrecoverytest.org.

 - Footprints to Recovery Alumni Program – Learn more here.

 - Family support groups – Family support groups in the Denver, CO area include Nar-anon, Al-Anon, and Colorado Co-Dependents Anonymous (CoDA)

-- Sober living houses – Find a sober living home in Colorado here.
+- Sober living houses – Learn more about sober living here.